sdmalek44/neighborHub_API/README.md

 Stephen Malek, Angela Duran, Dennis Miller, LeeLee Graham

 ## About
-  - This project is the backend api for a project called NeighborHub-Denver.
-It is built with Ruby on Rails.
-The deployment link for this repo is https://guarded-garden-68388.herokuapp.com/.
+  - This project is the backend api for a project called NeighborHub.
+It is built with Ruby on Rails (Ruby 2.4.1 and Rails 5.2.1).
+See it live [here](https://guarded-garden-68388.herokuapp.com).
-  - The front end can be viewed at [NeighborHub](https://neighborhood-kickstarter.herokuapp.com), and the repo for the front end can be found here: https://github.com/dmiller1623/Neighborhood-Kickstarter.
+  - The front end can be viewed at [NeighborHub](https://neighborhood-kickstarter.herokuapp.com), and the repo for the front end can be found [here](https://github.com/dmiller1623/Neighborhood-Kickstarter).
-  - There is also another associated backend api that handles sending an email when a user creates an account; this repo can be found here: https://github.com/duranangela/NeighborHubEmail.
+  - There is also another associated backend api that handles sending an email when a user creates an account; this repo can be found [here](https://github.com/duranangela/NeighborHubEmail).

 ## Endpoints